hieptl/netflix-clone/README.md

 };

 ```

-- Step 9: Import "firebaseDatabase" from "firebase.js" file and write a function in "Row" component to get data from Firebase.
+- Step 9: Import "firebase database" from the "firebase.js" file and write a function in the "Row" component to get data from Firebase.

 ```js
 ...
 import { firebaseDatabase } from "../../firebase/firebase";

 function Row() {
   ...